Framing Difficulties in Quantum Mechanics: Introduction

 Although the realms of quantum and classical mechanics are different -- the classical world is simpler and more intuitive than the quantum world -- researchers have long considered the possibility of difficulties in quantum mechanics being analogous to misconceptions in classical mechanics\cite{Clement1982}.
 This similarity is due to both persistent misconceptions or difficulties in students' reasoning\cite{Singh2001}, and students not having enough preparation with the formalism of quantum mechanics\cite{Marshman2015}.

-Research has detailed lists of student difficulties in determining the time dependency of stationary, superposed, and degenerate eigenfunctions\cite{Emigh2015}; the effect of time dependency of different physical systems on the probability densities\cite{Emigh2015}; energy measurements of a quantum mechanical system\cite{Passante2015}; concepts of the time dependent Schr{\"o}dinger equation\cite{Passante2015} (TDSE); and the role of Hamiltonian physics in determining energy.\cite{Passante2015}
+Research has detailed lists of student difficulties in determining the time dependency of stationary, superposed, and degenerate eigenfunctions\cite{Emigh2015}; the effect of time dependency of different physical systems on the probability densities\cite{Emigh2015}; energy measurements of a quantum mechanical system\cite{Passante2015}; concepts of the time-dependent Schr{\"o}dinger equation\cite{Passante2015} (TDSE); and the role of Hamiltonian physics in determining energy.\cite{Passante2015} As additional research in student difficulties investigates other topics in QM, we expect that many additional difficulties will be found.

 However, we posit that these disparate difficulties can be unified through the lens of epistemological framing\cite{Tannen1993}, errors in frame transitions \cite{Irving2013framing}, and errors in the content of a frame (e.g. with the Resources Framework\cite{Hammer2000}).
 This paper presents a secondary analysis of published difficulties in quantum mechanics through the lens of epistemological framing.